Aurora-Landing-Page/Backend/README.md

      - `404` if the specified ticketCode could not be found
      - `500` if an internal server error occurs
      - `200` if the query was successful

+### /getReceiptDetails : GET
+   - Request must be encoded in the query with the key `receiptId`
+   - The following additional fields are included in the response:
+    ```
+    {
+        receiptId: <String>,
+        ticketCode: <String>,
+        amount: <Number>,
+        imageUrl: <Cloudinary image URL>,
+        data: <Object representing post payment operations>,
+        approved: <Boolean>
+    }
+    ```
+   - Responds with:
+     - `400` if the request is malformed / invalid
+     - `404` if the specified receiptId could not be found
+     - `500` if an internal server error occurs
+     - `200` if the query was successful

+### /getUnapprovedReceipts : GET
+   - Nothing has to be encoded in the request
+   - Responds with:
+     - `500` if an internal server error occurs
+     - `200` if the query was successful

+### /approvePayment : POST
+   - Request must be encoded in the query with the key `receiptId`
+   - An additional `success: true` field is included in the response if the `receiptId` was successfully approved
+   - Responds with:
+     - `404` if the specified receiptId could not be found
+     - `500` if an internal server error occurs
+     - `200` if the `receiptId` was successfully approved

 # Document Model Formats
 ### All below documents will also additionally contain the __v and timestamp (createdAt, updatedAt) fields added by Mongoose